svpru/contactbook/README.md

     * modify  : modifies an exited account of the table's multi-index "people"
     * erase   : erases an existed account of the table's multi_index "people"

-Table name:
+table name:
 * person

-Multi index of the table name:
+multi_index table name:
 * people